contagon/handbook/handbook/34-finances-and-audits.md

 ## 34.5 Handling Church Funds

 The stake president and bishop ensure that all Church funds are properly handled.
 This is a sacred responsibility of their callings.
 General principles are outlined in the following sections.
-Bishoprics and clerks are encouraged to review the video “[Sacred Funds, Sacred Responsibilities](https://www.churchofjesuschrist.org/help/support/record-keeping/finance/financial-training-lessons/sacred-funds)” at least once a year.
+Bishoprics and clerks review the video “[Sacred Funds, Sacred Responsibilities](https://www.churchofjesuschrist.org/help/support/record-keeping/finance/financial-training-lessons/sacred-funds)” at least once a year.

 ### 34.5.1 Companionship Principle